NLisicin/coinsquare-docs/docs/advanced-trade.md

     <img src="../assets/images/advanced7.png" alt="Step 7" width="250px">

+* * *

-Your advanced trade has now been successfully placed.
+Your advanced trade has now been successfully placed!
 It will appear in the list of **Open Orders** where it can be reviewed or cancelled.
 When your selected currency reaches the limit price, the trade will automatically execute.